-The media reports about the looting, theft or misappropriation of county funds usually occasions the release of the reports by the Controller of Budget and the Auditor General.
+The media usually carries stories about looting, theft or misappropriation of county funds.
+The stories occasion the release of the reports by the Controller of Budget and the Auditor General.

 The Controller of Budget releases consolidated quarterly budget implementation reports for the County Governments and an annual report.
-The Auditor General Reports should be annual reports that come out by December of every year.
-Yet, neither of these offices delivers their reports within the set timelines.
+The Auditor General audit reports should be annual reports that come out by December of every year.

 Looking through the web for such stories, you will find many of them.
-Most local media houses carry such stories, either in the past or in the present.
+Most local media houses carry such stories.
 Nevertheless, are the counties always on a looting spree?
-Or is it a case of misreporting by the media?
+Or is it a case of exaggeration and/or misreporting by the media?

 Not every penny that is unaccounted for is always looted

-Dr. Jason Lakin, the Kenya country director for the International Budget Partnership, says the media should know that money that is unaccounted for is not always looted.
+Dr Jason Lakin says in this article that the media should know that money that is unaccounted for is not always looted.

-While acknowledging without doubt that there is theft happening at the counties, Dr. Lakin gives three scenarios that the media mistakenly reports as theft in the counties.
+While acknowledging without a doubt that there is theft happening in the counties, Dr Lakin gives three scenarios that the media mistakenly reports as theft in the counties.
 They are — poor forecasting, budget indiscipline and poor accounting.

 Poor forecasting is simply making budget priorities, projections, targets, or estimates that are (too) ambitious or not well thought-out that the county government is unable to meet at the end of the financial year.

 When a county government fails to meet its revenue targets, the media may attribute the shortfall to theft.
-This may not be the case.
+This may not be the case always.

 It is the failure (in this case) by the county governments to stick to the spending plans set to achieve the target priorities or goals.
 Most of the cases concerning excess expenditure and pending bills fall under this category.

-Excess expenditure is the instance where a county government overspends its budget without authorization while pending bills are expenses (or unpaid bills) carried over from the previous financial year to the new fiscal year.
+Excess expenditure is the instance where a county government overspends its budget without authorization (e.g. from the County Assembly).
+Pending bills are expenses (or unpaid bills) carried over from the previous financial year to the new fiscal year.

 The county government operates on a single year budget, which must be accompanied by cash and book expenditure.
 A county department should return any unspent money to the county treasury.
-The latter then budgets the money afresh for the next financial year.
+The county treasury then budgets the money afresh for the next financial year.

 Most times, media reports concerning ‘looting’ and ‘massive theft’ of public funds borrow heavily on the reports concerning this kind of expenditure.